 - Our creamy crockpot corn recipe is a great side dish.

 - Mac and Cheese with Velveeta is a great family friendly side dish.
+Or our corn and macaroni cheese recipe.

 - Chocolate chip cookie bars would be a simple dessert.